 Store apples in plastic bags placed in boxes at a temperature of 32°F. Apples keep well for about 6 months at temperatures between freezing and 45°F. If you don’t have a root cellar, a double cardboard box in a cool mudroom or cellar can approximate the conditions.

 Remember to give apples an occasional change of air.
 Apple cider may be frozen after first pouring off a small amount for expansion.

-Tropical fruits do not keep well or keep their true flavor in the refrigerator or the cold.
-(They are tropical!)
-Store bananas, avocados, and citrus fruit, as well as pineapples, melons, eggplants, cucumbers, peppers, and beans at about 50°F if possible.
+Most tropical fruits do not keep well or keep their true flavor in the refrigerator or the cold.
+(They are tropical, after all!)
+If possible, store bananas, avocados, and pineapples at about 50°F outside the fridge.

 Dill and parsley will keep for about two weeks with stems immersed in a glass of water tented with a plastic bag.
 Most other herbs (and greens) will keep for short periods unwashed and refrigerated in tightly–sealed plastic bags with just enough moisture to prevent wilting.
 For longer storage, use moisture– and gas–permeable paper and cellophane.
 Plastic cuts off oxygen to the plants and promotes spoilage.